Are you planning to visit Niger? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Niger.

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Niger?

 In Niger the standard voltage is 220 V and the frequency is 50 Hz.

-- You cannot use your electric appliances in Niger without a voltage converter, because the standard voltage in Niger (220 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances in Niger without a voltage converter, because the standard voltage in Niger (220 V) is higher than in the United States of America (120 V).

 You can seriously damage your appliances.
-You need a voltage converter in Niger, when living in the United States of America!
+You need a voltage converter in Niger!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.